Roy Lippincott (Architects of Remuera)

 Roy Lippincott came to New Zealand as the result of a competition win in 1921.
 He went on to make a name for himself in designing public buildings and private homes, until returning to the US in 1939.
 There are a number of Lippincott-designed houses in Remuera.

 Roy Alstan Lippincott (1885-1969) was born at Harrisburg, Pennsylvania, completing his architecture degree at Cornell University, NY, in 1909.
-He worked for several “Chicago School” architects, including Marion Mahony and Walter Burley Griffin, and on number of projects abandoned from Frank Lloyd Wright.
+He worked for several “Chicago School” architects, including Marion Mahony and her husband Walter Burley Griffin, and on a number of projects associated with prairie-style architect Frank Lloyd Wright.
 When the Griffins won the design competition for Canberra, Australia’s federal capital, Lippincott was offered a junior partnership and moved to Australia in 1914.
 In 1921 Lippincott and Edward F. Billson won the design competition for the Auckland University College Arts Building.
 Lippincott and Billson established a partnership to complete the project.
-Lippincott moved to Auckland shortly afterwards (not Billson).
-He became an Associate of the NZIA in 1922 and a Fellow in 1924, and was involved at both local and national level.
-In 1939 her returned to the US and settled in California, where he continued to practice.
+Lippincott moved to Auckland shortly afterwards without Billson.
+He became an Associate of the NZIA in 1922 and a Fellow in 1924, and was involved at both local and national levels.
+In 1939 he returned to the US and settled in California, where he continued to practise.

-Lippincott designed some of Auckland landmark buildings, including the Smith and Caughey store (1927-29) in Queen Street, and the University of Auckland Arts Building (1921-26).
+Lippincott also designed some of Auckland’s landmark buildings, including the Smith and Caughey store (1927-29) in Queen Street, and the University of Auckland Arts Building (1921-26).

 Further details on Lippincott’s designs are in Barrie Andrew.
 Roy Lippincott in Auckland.
 Itinerary No.28, Block-The Broadsheet of the Auckland Branch of NZIA, No.12, 2009)